 With calm conditions and new sites still being discovered, Yap has something for every level of diver, from beginners to the most advanced.

-Diving is available year-round.
-In the summer months it is wetter, but best times to see dolphins and pilot whales.
-Water temperatures stay in the 80s year-long.
-Visibility changes drastically in the channels from 20 - over 100 ft, while outer reefs hold a more consistant 100+ vis.
+Visibility: Changes drastically in the channels from 20 - over 100 ft, while outer reefs hold a more consistent 100+ vis.

 Depth Range: 5 - 40 m (16 - 131 ft)

 Topside & Non-Diving Activities - No visit would be complete without a sightseeing tour to learn of the Yap ancient culture.
 Try out sailing on their traditional canoes, or look through the Yap living history museum.
 Kayaking, deep sea fishing, hiking/biking are a few of the other activities to keep you entertained during your visit.